-The Agricultural Policy Action Plan (APAP) recognises that the country’s “capacity to make strategic investments across the innovation value chain” is critical in ensuring global and domestic competitiveness.
-It remarks on the comparatively higher involvement of the private in research.
+The Agricultural Policy Action Plan (APAP) recognised that the country’s “capacity to make strategic investments across the innovation value chain” is critical in ensuring global and domestic competitiveness.
+It remarked on the comparatively higher involvement of the private in research.
 “Research and Innovation” is covered under its Transversal Intervention chapter.

 - Directorate Education, Training and Extension Services